ishine/das/_sources/tutorials_gui/load.md

 Waveform (top) and spectrogram (bottom) display of a multi-channel recording.
 :::

-Hide the non-selected channels in the waveform view by toggling _Audio/Show all channels_.
+The waveform view can be adjusted further for multi-channel recordings: Hide the non-selected channels in the waveform view by toggling _Audio/Show all channels_.
 To change the channel for which the spectrogram is displayed, use the dropdown list on the upper right or switch to next/previous channel with the up/down arrow keys.
 The `Q` key (or _Audio/Autoselect loudest channel_) will toggle automatically selecting the loudest channel in the current view.

-To listen to the waveform on display press `E`.